Why Smartlands Network

-We also don’t expect that KYC & AML oracles will exchange the data between themselves – as it will put the bigger risk of data protection violations, and will be against the competition model.
+We also don’t expect that KYC & AML oracles will exchange the data between themselves – as it will put the bigger risk of data protection violations and will be against the competition model.

-If an Oracle is compromised or liquidated, or in case of the appropriate court decision, the locked amount of SLTs for oracles acts as an insurance deposit – upon a consensus of Network validators this amount can be seized and distributed to cover the loss of affected investors.
+By design, oracles will be centralized off-chain applications controlling special accounts in the Blockchain Network.
+If an Oracle is compromised or liquidated, or in case of the appropriate court decision, the locked amount of SLTs for oracles acts as an insurance deposit – upon a consensus of Network participants, this amount can be seized and distributed to cover the loss of affected investors.

 Supposed that Oracle’s operators will also run their own watcher nodes (they can also run PoS Validator nodes, but it’s not mandatory) and for their convenience Smartlands team will prepare a special set of modules allowing Oracles’ centralized system to get real-time notifications from their specially configured watcher nodes.

 If Compliance oracle is responsible for the governance of the asset, the token will behave as a regulated digital security token, meaning that every transaction involving the asset should have to be mandatory approved by the oracle prior to being settled on the Ledger.
 Compliance oracles can decline the transaction execution upon their sole decision and are also able to forcibly move the tokens between wallets to overrule consequences of scams or to execute courts and authorities’ decisions (although additional security measures are applied to the process to make it less prone to oracles’ vulnerabilities or hacks).